jpedro/jpedro.github.io/.posts/postgres.md

 Postgres is sometimes referred as an object-relational database, as opposed to predefined data types systems.
-That's because columns in Postgres belong to an object data type and you can expand on them by defining your own types.
-Which it's pretty neat.
+That's because columns in Postgres belong to an object data type and you can expand on them by creating your own types from their primitives.
+`CREATE TYPE Person AS (name VARCHAR, skills TEXT[])`.
+Which it's neat.
+Opaque but neat.

-Tables can have hierarchical relationships.
+Tables can have hierarchical relationships, basically like in OOP's inheritance.
 But not sure how this can be a good thing.
-Plus, in my naive opinion database schema tools can handle data hierarchies with more flexibility.
-But we'll see with more use.
+Plus, in my naive opinion database schema tools can handle data hierarchies with more flexibily.
+But we'll see, with more use.

 There're also sequences, better view support, native support for `UUID`s, JSONPath functionality and much more candy out of the box.